sozu/py-dhampyr/README.md

     d: v([int], [lt3]) = []
 ```

-`Verifier` can be declared by using `functools.partial` and freezed arguments will be set to `ValidationFailure` attributes when this `Verifier` causes error.
-The `Verifier` for `c` is declared by tuple which set the name of the `Verifier` to the first string, in this case `less_than_3`.
-By enclosing the specifier, `Verifier` considers the input as iterable values and applies verification function to each value respectively.
+`b` declares a `Verifier` which verifies an input by a partial function.
+Freezed arguments will be set to the attribute of `ValidationFailure` when this `Verifier` causes error.
+The name of `Verifier` for `c` is set to `less_than_3` because it is specified by a tuple.
+The `Verifier` of `d`, whose specifier is enclosed by `[]`, considers the input as iterable values and applies verification function to each value respectively.

 ### Undeclared items

-This library just ignores items in input dictionary whose keys are not declared in the validatable type.
-They remain in the `ValidationContext` which can be accessed via `context` attribute of the result.
+This library just ignores items in input dictionary whose keys are not declared by any of validatable attribute.
+Those items remain in the `ValidationContext` which can be accessed via `context` attribute of the result.
 When the validatable type is nested, `ValidationContext` takes hierarchical form providing key access.
 Also, when nested type is validated in iterative context, index access is available.
 Next example shows ways to get undeclared items in various cases.

 ```
 class D: